Right People, Right Seats, Right Time — Part 2

 - Deciding whether you have the time and resources to train up an existing employee or bring on board someone who already has the skills you’re looking for

-Let us know in the comments below what your key take out has been from this episode or why not join the continuing conversation over in the Virtual Success Facebook Group.
-This episode is the second part of a 3-episode series.
-You can listen to the other parts here:
+Let us know what your key takeout has been from this episode and join the continuing conversation over in the Virtual Success Facebook Group.

 - Part 1: Do I need a VA, Project Manager or Operations Manager…or all three?

 - Part 3: The Stepping Stone to Hiring an Operations Director with Sarah Noked, OBM

 01:02 – Right people, right seats, right time

 02:14 – Right people